The Backrooms: Growth and fandom

+Adaptations of the Backrooms include other areas or settings called "levels".
+Pictured are the modern versions of "Level 1" and "Level 2".

-Days after the original creepypasta, users began to share stories about the Backrooms on subreddits such as r/creepypasta and later r/backrooms.
-A fandom began to develop around the Backrooms and creators expanded upon the original iteration of the creepypasta by creating additional floors or "levels" and entities which populate them.
-Two notable levels include: Level 1, a level with industrial architecture, and Level 2, a darkly lit level with long service tunnels, with the original version named Level 0.
+Within days of the creepypasta's original posting, writers had shared stories about the Backrooms on subreddits such as r/creepypasta and later r/backrooms.
+A fandom was developed around the setting, and creators expanded upon its original iteration by imagining additional floors or "levels" and the dangerous "entities" which populate them.

-As new levels were devised in r/backrooms, a faction of fans who preferred the original Backrooms split off from the fandom.
-A Reddit user named Litbeep created another subreddit called r/TrueBackrooms focusing only on the original version.
-ABC News said that unlike fandoms surrounding existing properties, the lack of a canonical Backrooms made "drawing a line between authentic storytelling and jokes" difficult.
+As new ideas and more levels were devised in r/backrooms, a faction of fans who preferred the original Backrooms split from the fandom.
+A Reddit user named LitheBeep created another subreddit called r/TrueBackrooms focusing only on the original version.
+ABC News said that, unlike fandoms surrounding existing properties, the lack of a canonical Backrooms made "drawing a line between authentic storytelling and jokes" difficult.
 By March 2022, r/backrooms had over 157,000 members.

-The fandom steadily expanded onto other platforms with the upload of videos on Twitter and TikTok.
-Various wikis hosted on FANDOM and Wikidot dedicated to the lore and worldbuilding of The Backrooms were established.
-Dan Erickson, creator of the television series Severance (2022), named the Backrooms as one of his many influences while working on the series.
+The fandom steadily expanded onto other platforms including the upload of videos on YouTube, Twitter, and TikTok.
+Discord communities and wikis hosted on Fandom and Wikidot were established, dedicated to the lore and worldbuilding of the wider Backrooms universe.
+The wikis are collaborative writing projects that may be expanded upon by editors, functioning similarly to the SCP Foundation wiki.
+Dan Erickson, creator of the television series Severance (2022), included the Backrooms among his many influences while working on the series.
+The Backrooms even get a mention on xkcd.